linsyking/2ng/site/blog/posts/writing/late_homework.md

 - When sending the `GET` request, the authority can respond **anything** (e.g. return a program that can be run on student's computer)
 - Peter can only communicate with the authority after his leave
 - It's allowed to use the HTTP session for the server to identify if you are the same person accessing the authority in a few minutes (session expire time) (this is the only information you can send to the authority)
+- There might be other students access the authority and even some attackers

 Assume that we can design the authority server and give it to Peter.
 How can we design it so that John can proves he did his homework before due and Peter can verify his statement?